adamsilver/fdpb/01-a-registration-form.md

 ![Mailchimp example](.)

 This is less invasive than inline validation but it still suffers from several problems.
 First, it can only check the format.
-What appears to be successful may turn out to be a problem once the server processes it.
+That is, what appears to be successful may turn out to be a problem once submitted to the server.

-It also creates an inconsistent experience because some fields aren't appropriate.
+It also creates an inconsistent experience because some fields aren't appropriate to employ this technique.
 For example, you wouldn't use this technique on an email address whereby the user is ticking off it's required state and valid formatting for an email address.

-The feedback is likely to be obscured by on-screen keyboards found on mobile devices which may cause the user to stop what they're doing and to hide the keyboard to see what's going on.
+Also, the feedback will be obscured on mobile by the on-screen keyboard which may cause the user to stop what they're doing and hide the keyboard to see what's going on.

 In the end, like inline validation, this is a distracting experience that takes control away from the user which fails principle 4, *Give control*.

 ### On Submit

-To *give control* and avoid problems with instant feedback, we can validate forms on submit.
-This way users take explicit action which in turn, means they're ready to receive feedback.
+To *give control* and avoid problems with instant feedback, we should validate forms on submit.
+This way users can focus on filling out the form without being interupted.
+If the form is short and has well written guidance, then this won't take long.

+Then, and only when ready, the user can explicitly submit the form.
+This is when a user would expect to get feedback: positive or otherwise.

 Earlier, I said that we should use people's abilities, disabilities and preferences as constraints to guide us to design better experiences.
 But they aren't the only form of constraints.
 The platform, in this case the Web, also provides a set of constraints which are often manifested by convention.